DJFiya/chaos-pendulum/README.md

 ## Description

 This project simulates a double pendulum system using numerical integration of the equations of motion.
+The simulation features an interactive GUI that allows you to:
+- Adjust initial angles, arm lengths, and masses using sliders
+- Visualize the initial configuration with a polar angle dial
+- Start the simulation with a button click
-The simulation creates an animated visualization showing:
+- Watch an animated visualization showing:
   - The movement of both pendulum arms
   - A trace of the path taken by the second pendulum bob
   - Real-time animation of the system's evolution

 ## Requirements